Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Metro-Stop: Espanya (L1)

-Plaça d’Espanya is historically one of the most important and beautiful squares in Barcelona.
-It was built for the International Exhibition that took place in the area of Montjüic-Sants in 1929.
-From here you have access to important museums and exhibitions in the city.
+Plaça d’Espanya is one of the most historically essential squares in Barcelona, built during the International Exhibition of 1929 in the Montjüic-Sants area.
+From here, you can access important museums and exhibitions in the city.

 The Magic Fountains